Worldpay UK: A guide to the payment service provider

 You probably already know Worldpay as a leading payment processing provider.
 So far, it has supported over 400,000 merchants across 146 countries worldwide, which boils down to 26 million transactions every day.

-Worldpay may be a big player in merchant services, but is it the best payment solution for your small business?
+Worldpay may be one of the most well-known merchant service providers, but is it the best payment solution for your small business?

 There are two ways businesses can benefit from Worldpay: Worldpay Payment Gateway for ecommerce, and Worldpay Card Machines for face-to-face or virtual purchases.